younganswer/Baekjoon/README.md

 ### .env

 Create a `.env` file in the root directory of the project.
-You can use the `.env.example` file as a reference.
+You can use the [.env.sample](/util/submit/.env.sample) file as a reference.
 The `.env` file should contain your user ID and password, and the path to your ChromeDriver executable.

 Example: